Eliza Stephens: Death and descendants

 In 1816, Speranskaya returned to Saint Petersburg, where she resided with Maria Weikard, who served as her surrogate mother.
 After passing her examination in 1819, she began teaching.
 Three years later, she became a lady-in-waiting to Louise of Baden, who had become Tsarina of Russia.
 Married in 1822 to Prince Alexander Frolov-Bagreev, the governor of the Chernigov Governorate, she subsequently had three children.
 Her father bought her another estate, Velyka Burimka near Poltava in Ukraine in 1831.
 Until 1850, she managed her estates and then moved to Vienna, where she became a writer until her death in 1857.
 Both of her sons died young.
 Her daughter, Maria Frolova-Bagreeva, married Prince Rodion Nikolaevich Cantacuzène on 19 November 1846, and they took over management of Speranskaya's estates when she moved to Austria.
 Maria's son, Mikhail Rodionovich Cantacuzène, was granted his grandfather's title of Count Speransky during the centennial celebrations for Speransky's birth in 1872.
 His son, Mikhail, by Elizabeth Sicard, married Julia Dent Grant, granddaughter of United States President Ulysses S. Grant in 1899.
 The Velyka Burimka estate was destroyed by the Bolsheviks during the Ukrainian–Soviet War in 1918.
-When the area became Soviet Ukraine in 1919, the family fled, first to Kyiv and then abroad to Constantinople, Malta, and eventually Paris.
+When the area became Soviet Ukraine in 1919, the family fled, first to Kiev and then abroad to Constantinople, Malta, and eventually Paris.
 The Velikopolye estate was destroyed during World War II.